Withings: Early history

-Withings was founded in 2008 by three executives from the technology and telecom industries: Éric Carreel (CEO), who was co-founder of Inventel; Cédric Hutchings; and Fred Potter (CTO until 2011).
+Withings was founded in 2008 by three executives from the technology and telecom industries: Éric Carreel (CEO), who was co-founder of Inventel; Cédric Hutchings; and Fred Potter.

 In September 2010, Withings received its first venture capital funding – $3.8 million from Ventech – to fund the development of the company's next two products.
 In January 2011, Withings announced at the Consumer Electronics Show in Las Vegas that its second product would be a blood pressure monitor that connects to the iPhone.
 It also announced it would produce a baby monitor for use with smartphones and other connected devices, which was made available to purchase across Europe in November 2011 and in the United States in February 2012.

 Withings received a $30 million investment from Bpifrance, Idinvest Partners, 360 CapitalPartners, and Ventech in July 2013.
 The company integrated with Apple's HealthKit platform in October 2014.
 The compatibility across Withings' range of connected devices enabled the integration of personal data into the iOS Health app.

 At WebSummit in Dublin, 2015, the company announced a partnership with MyFitnessPal.
 The partnership combined Withings' Health Mate app with MyFitnessPal's nutrition data to let the users know whether they were exercising enough in relation to their diet.

 2016 to 2018; Acquisition by Nokia

 In April 2016, Nokia announced it had struck a deal to acquire Withings and integrate it with the group's Nokia Technologies division.
-The deal closed on 31 May 2016.
+The acquisition closed on 31 May 2016.
 The CEO of Withings, Cédric Hutchings, became the leader of the new Digital Health business of Nokia Technologies.
-At the time of the acquisition, the Withings brand was said to continue to exist, at least for the time being; however, by the winter of 2016 the brand had already transitioned from the original "Withings Inspire Health" to "Withings Part of Nokia".
+At the time of the acquisition, the Withings brand was said to continue to exist, at least for the time being; however, by the winter of 2016, the brand had already transitioned from the original "Withings Inspire Health" to "Withings Part of Nokia".

-On 23 December 2016, Withings products were pulled from the Apple Store for unclear reasons, allegedly as an act of retaliation following the escalation of a patent dispute between Apple and Nokia.
 On February 26, 2017, it was announced that Withings would no longer be used as a brand: its devices would be sold under the Nokia brand.
 The rebranding was completed on June 20, 2017.

 2018 to present; Purchase by Éric Carreel

 On May 2, 2018, Nokia announced plans to sell its health tech business to Withings co-founder Éric Carreel.
 The sale was completed at the end of that month.
 Carreel had left Nokia in 2017 and completed the purchase of Withings later in 2018.

-In April 2019, Withings announced that it had set up a factory in France.
+In April 2019, Withings relocated a factory in France.
+The same year, it also released three new products including the Withings Move, a customizable smartwatch.

+Withings acquired both device company Impeto Medical as well as the personalized fitness and meal planning app 8fit in 2022.
+It incorporated technology for monitoring peripheral neuropathies into its smart scale products which was launched the same year.
+In 2023, it presented U-Scan, a reader and replaceable cartridge for individual urine testing, set to be released in late 2024.